-The completion of 32-36 semesters hours of graduate work and the completion of a portfolio are required.
-Students in the Adult Education Management and Adminstration option or in the Non-Certificate option may opt to take from three-to-six semester hours of thesis credit (Thesis 5330) as part of their related area of study, area of specialization, or electives if they choose to undertake a research project (thesis).
+The completion of 32-36 semesters hours of graduate work and the completion of an Action Research Project are required.
+Students in the Adult Education Management and Adminstration option take a comprehensive exam and may take from three-to-six semester hours of thesis credit (Thesis 5330) as part of their related area of study, area of specialization, or electives if they choose to undertake a research project (thesis).

 Course Restrictions.
-The core courses required for the M.Ed. programs in Curriculum and Instruction, Educational Leadership, Elementary Education, Non-Certificate, Reading Specialist, School Counseling, and Secondary Education are different from the core courses for the M.Ed. program in Adult Education Management and Administration.
+The core courses required for the M.Ed. programs in Curriculum and Instruction, Educational Leadership, Reading Specialist, and School Counseling are different from the core courses for the M.Ed. program in Adult Education Management and Administration.
 Subsequently, students enrolled in the former programs cannot enroll in the core courses for the latter program and vice versa unless these courses are taken as electives (with the approval of the division chair).
 Additionally, all requests to transfer credits from another institution for core courses must be approved by NWOSU's Graduate Committee.